werdnabae/transportation-peer-review-audit/README.md

 This folder contains the dataset and analysis code for the paper:

-**"Peer Review Governance in Transportation Research: A Field-Wide Audit of Review Models Across 108 Journals"**
+**"Peer Review Governance in Transportation Research: A Systematic Audit of Editorial Practices Across 108 Major Transportation Journals"**

 ## Contents